 Turkish Lamb Tagine Dish

-Spices: A blend of warm spices like cumin, cinnamon, turmeric, paprika, ginger, and coriander is commonly used, giving the dish its signature aroma and flavour.
+Spices: A fragrant mix of cumin, cinnamon, turmeric, paprika, ginger, and coriander creates the dish’s signature warmth and complexity.

-Dried Fruits: Ingredients like apricots, prunes, or raisins add a sweet contrast to the savoury meat.
+Dried Fruits: Apricots, prunes, or raisins add a hint of natural sweetness, balancing the rich and savoury meat.

-Vegetables: Tomatoes, onions, and sometimes carrots or potatoes are used to enrich the sauce.
+Vegetables: Tomatoes, onions, and sometimes carrots or potatoes enhance the sauce’s depth and texture.

-Broth: The lamb is simmered in broth or water, allowing the flavours to blend over time.
+Broth: Simmering the lamb in broth or water allows the flavours to meld beautifully over time.

 Cooking Method